Kotelett: Veal

 Only the front part of the ribs are used to make koteletts when speaking of veal.
 The hind part of the ribs is typically sold without the bones.

 Mutton

 Similarly to the veal, koteletts from mutton are taken from the front or middle part of the ribs only.

 Beef

 The front kotelett of the beef is known as "Hochrippe" (lit. high ribs) and is usually used as boiled beef, goulash or, without the bones, as steak.
 The hind kotelett or the beef is known in two variants: with ribs and without.
 Together with the fillet, it is similar to the t-bone steak.
 Without bones, it is also sold as Roastbeef or rump steak.

 Fish

 In some instances, the slices of fish with several centimeters of thickness that are cut vertically from the spine are known as koteletts as well.
 They are typically cut from bigger fish such as cod.

 Trivia

-In Switzerland, the popular Cervelat sausage is also known as the kotelett of the laborer.
+In Switzerland, the popular Cervelat sausage is also known as the 'working man's kotelett'.